-A power outage in Minnesota, especially in the winter, can have a devastating affect.
+A power outage in Minnesota, especially in the winter, can have a devastating effect.
 However, there is another option to being left in the dark and cold: An automatic backup generator system: When the grid is down in the Twin Cities because of freezing temperatures, storms, equipment failure, or other disasters, you never know how long power will be out.
 Especially in the days of “automatic responses” from power companies such as Xcel Energy, Connexus Energy, Wright Hennepin Electric, Dakota Electric, and more, you are never given an exact, or even sometimes very accurate time the power will be back on.
 This leaves many Homeowners in the Twin Cities and Metro area frustrated, and legitimately worried about their home and livelihood.
 To stay prepared, having an emergency automatic backup generator in place will provide your home power during an such emergency.

 Permanent or portable?